SiLeBAT/documentation-template/index.md

 ## Automated links

-If you want to use an automated system for managing links, see [Automated Links][mydoc_hyperlinks.html#automatedlinks].
+If you want to use an automated system for managing links, see [Automated Links](p2_sample3.html).
 This approach automatically creates a list of Markdown references to simplify linking.

 ## Other instructions

 The content here is just a getting started guide only.
 For other details in working with the theme, see the various sections in the sidebar.

-{% include links.html %}